 Step 2: Choose Your Curriculum

-- Online programs: Time4Learning, Florida Virtual School
+- Online programs: Time4Learning, state virtual school

 - Mix and match: Different publishers for different subjects